philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 The homomorphism rules can be oriented to float the liftings as high a possible  `f(lift_i(X), lift_i(Y)) -> lift_i(f(X,Y))`.
 This is a natural rewrite ordering in that the right hand side is the smaller term.
 A Knuth Bendix Order will achieve this.
 You should also set the precedence of `lift` to be low to fix the marginal unary `f(lift(X)) -> lift(f(X))` case.

-The smart constructor operation will ensure that whenever you build a node with arguments eids that are lifted more than necessary, you get back a fat handle to the same interned data, enabling reduced memory usage and faster lifting relationship comparison.
+The smart constructor operation will ensure that whenever you build a node with arguments eids that are lifted more than necessary, you get back a fat eid handle to the same interned data regardless of the extra lifting, enabling reduced memory usage and faster lifting relationship comparison.

 Whenever you build a new enode, the smart constructor should examine the common lifting of the fat eids of it's arguments, peel off this lifting, intern the enode, and the put the common lifting back on before returning the fat eid to the user.
 This is a mechanical way of achieve the lift pull up rule inside the egraph.